Google Pixel 6 event set for October 19 — here’s what to expect

 After months of leaks, rumors, and hints, Google is finally ready to take the wraps off the Google Pixel 6.
-Hitting the October 19 date we'd heard previously, the Pixel Fall Launch event will debut and showcase Google's new smartphone vision with the Pixel 6 and Pixel 6 Pro.
+Hitting the October 19 date we'd heard previously from Pixel 6 rumors, the Pixel Fall Launch event will debut and showcase Google's new smartphone vision with the Pixel 6 and Pixel 6 Pro.

 Pixel Fall Launch: When is it?